unboxedjs/schoolzone/README.md

 # TODO List

-- Monorepo Config - Linting and Serving
+- Initialize MongoDB
+  - create a free tier db in mongoDB Atlas.
+  - add the dependencies mentioned in terminal commands.
+  - add the mongoose module to the app root
+  - provide a healthCheck endpoint with reasonable values to assess the server condition.
+- Use configuration and env to have process variables.
-  - Add frontend to .eslintignore.
+  - add .env to .gitignore
-  - Add tsling configuration in angular.json.
-  - Add some basic tslint rule to ensure that tslint and eslint are working across projects.
-Architectural level rules will be added in later part
-- Add Concurrently to run backend and frontend together
+  - provide .env.example for refernce
+  - remove existing hardcoded process values from main.ts

 # Terminal Commands Used

+- yarn add dotenv
+- yarn add @nestjs/mongoose mongoose
-- yarn add -D concurrently
+- yarn add -D @types/mongoose
-- yarn start
+- yarn start:server

 # Problems you might Run Into

-- Make sure to check the tsconfig exclusions
+- make sure to instatiate a .env
-- Experimental support for decorators is a feature that is subject.
-  In VSCode, Go to File => Preferences => Settings => "javascript.implicitProjectConfig.experimentalDecorators": true

-# Lecture 24
+# Lecture 25

-- Monorepo Config - Linting and Serving
+- Initialize MongoDB